GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Method

 Thus, GC may detect edges in both direction ($X \rightarrow Y$ and $Y \rightarrow X$) for a pair of variables when limited history is given.
 It can be shown in a similar fashion that if $X$ causes $Y$ and $Y$ causes $Z$ ($X$ is the indirect cause of $Z$), $Y$ will not be able to shield $Z$ from $X$ if only limited history is given.
 Thus, GC will also detect edges for indirect causes in both direction ($X \rightarrow Z$ and $Z \rightarrow X$).

-In \MNAME, we implement two additional post-processing steps to remove these false positives.
-Let $E(X|Y)$ be the statistic (e.g.\ the t-test) that tests for the positivity of $\Delta\MSE$ from several train/test splits.
-Thus $E(X|Y)$ can be viewed as a test for whether $Y$ causes $X$. \paragraph{1.
-Orient bidirectional edge} If $E(X|Y) < E(Y|X)$ remove $Y \rightarrow X$, else remove $X \rightarrow Y$.
-This step is similar to prior work such as~\cite{hoyer2008nonlinear,zhang2009additive,janzing2012information,kocaoglu2017entropic} which leverages causal asymmetry to determine the causal direction (the direction with the bigger effect is regarded as the causal direction).
-T-statistic has been shown to be informative for causal discovery~\cite{weichwald2020causal}. \paragraph{2.
-Remove indirect edge} For an edge $X \rightarrow Y$, remove $X \rightarrow Y$ if either \begin{itemize} \item There exists edge $U \rightarrow V$ on an alternative path from $X$ to $Y$ such that $E(Y|X) < E(V|U)$ \item There exists edge $U \rightarrow V$ on an alternative path from $Y$ to $X$ such that $E(Y|X) < E(V|U)$ \end{itemize} Intuitively, if the effect of $X \rightarrow Y$ is smaller than that of any edge on an alternative path, then $X$ is likely an indirect cause of $Y$.
+\MNAME~includes two additional post-processing steps to remove these false positives.
+Let $S(X|Y)$ be the statistic (e.g.\ the t-test) that tests for the positivity of $\Delta\MSE$ from several train/test splits.
+Thus $S(X|Y)$ can be viewed as a test for whether $Y$ causes $X$.

+\textbf{1.
+Orient bidirectional edge:} If $S(X|Y) < S(Y|X)$ remove $Y{\rightarrow}X$, else remove $X{\rightarrow}Y$.
+This step is similar to prior work such as~\citep{hoyer2008nonlinear,zhang2009additive,janzing2012information,kocaoglu2017entropic} which leverages causal asymmetry to determine the causal direction (the direction with the bigger effect is regarded as the causal direction).
+T-statistic has been shown to be informative for causal discovery~\citep{weichwald2020causal}.
+Appendix~\ref{app:first_heuristic} presents a mathematical justification for this heuristic.

+\textbf{2.
+Remove indirect edge:} Remove edge $X{\rightarrow}Y$ if there exists an alternative path $(X{:=}U_0,U_1,\dots,Y{:=}U_k)$ from $X$ to $Y$ or a path $(Y{:=}U_0,U_1,\dots,X{:=}U_k)$ from $Y$ to $X$ if Intuitively, if there is an alternative path on which the effect of the weakest edge is greater than the effect of $X{\rightarrow}Y$ then $X$ is likely an indirect cause of $Y$.
 A complete description of \MNAME~is shown in Algorithm~\ref{algo:algo}.
-Ablation in Appendix~\ref{app:postproc} shows the contribution of these two post-processing steps.